Miriam-GS/2627-PlantsVsZombies/enunciados/practica1/practica1_en.md

 - The executing application only needs one controller and one game.
 Accordingly, in any execution of the application there will only ever be a single instance of the `Game` class and a single instance of the `Controller` class (which we refer to as the `game` object and the `controller` object, or simply the `game` and the `controller`).
 At any given time, you will also only need a single instance of the list classes, though you may decide to create a new one each time a reset is used[^2].

-- Junto con la práctica os proporcionaremos unas [plantillas](../../plantillas/practica1/src) con partes del código.

-- En los ficheros de pruebas podrás encontrar trazas de la ejecución; la salida de la práctica debe coincidir con los ejemplos.

 - We provide you with some [templates](../../plantillas/practica1/src) containing part of the code for the application.

-- In the test files you can find execution traces; the output of your solution to this assignment should coincide with these examples.
+- The test files contain execution traces; with the same input, the output of your solution to this assignment should coincide with that of these examples.

 ### 3.4 Pedogogical Observations